ntaoo/npb_polls_client/README.md

 ### No HTTP_PROVIDERS (yet).

 Unlike the TypeScript version, the Dart version does not (yet?) provide Rx(Stream) based HTTP_PROVIDERS.
-So I have implemented [future based transitive http client with middleware](https://github.com/ntaoo/http_lift) by myself, that will be replaced after a stream based http client is available.
+I have implemented [future based transitive http client with middleware](https://github.com/ntaoo/http_lift) by myself, that will be replaced after a stream based http client is available for the dart version.

-# UI
+# UI library

-The native Dart material UI library is expected to be available, which is a different work from [https://github.com/angular/material2](https://github.com/angular/material2).
+The native Dart material UI library would be available, which is a different work from [https://github.com/angular/material2](https://github.com/angular/material2).
 See also [https://github.com/angular/material2/issues/37](https://github.com/angular/material2/issues/37).

-# appendix
+# Appendix

 I added public gist of [an example of Appengine's app.yaml handlers section for SPA](https://gist.github.com/ntaoo/5314f017cf30130cf2c3ed857f9ab02c).